poseidon/matchbox/Documentation/getting-started-docker.md

 Run the latest `matchbox` Docker image from `quay.io/coreos/matchbox` with the `etcd-docker` example.
 The container should receive the IP address 172.17.0.2 on the `docker0` bridge.

     sudo docker pull quay.io/coreos/matchbox:latest
-    sudo docker run -p 8080:8080 --rm -v $PWD/examples:/var/lib/matchbox:Z -v $PWD/examples/groups/etcd:/var/lib/matchbox/groups:Z quay.io/coreos/matchbox:latest -address=0.0.0.0:8080 -log-level=debug
+    sudo docker run -p 8080:8080 --rm -v $PWD/examples:/var/lib/matchbox:Z -v $PWD/examples/groups/etcd3:/var/lib/matchbox/groups:Z quay.io/coreos/matchbox:latest -address=0.0.0.0:8080 -log-level=debug

-Take a look at the [etcd groups](../examples/groups/etcd) to get an idea of how machines are mapped to Profiles.
+Take a look at the [etcd3 groups](../examples/groups/etcd3) to get an idea of how machines are mapped to Profiles.
 Explore some endpoints exposed by the service, say for QEMU/KVM node1.

 * iPXE [http://127.0.0.1:8080/ipxe?mac=52:54:00:a1:9c:ae](http://127.0.0.1:8080/ipxe?mac=52:54:00:a1:9c:ae)
 * Ignition [http://127.0.0.1:8080/ignition?mac=52:54:00:a1:9c:ae](http://127.0.0.1:8080/ignition?mac=52:54:00:a1:9c:ae)